hoffstadt/DearPyGui/docs/source/extra/video-tutorials.rst

 By default, the user needs to hold the shift key to enable docking.

+The keyword shift_only = False enables docking without holding the shift key.

 The keyword dock_space = True enables docking windows to the viewport.

 The docking feature is experimental because you cannot programmatically